ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ================

 Ludwig functionalities can also be accessed through a programmatic API.
-The API consists of one `LudwigModel` class that can be initialized with a configuration dictionary and then can be trained with data coming in the form of a dataframe or a CSV file.
+The API consists of one `LudwigModel` class that can be initialized with a configuration dictionary and then can be trained with a dataset (either in memory or loaded from file).
-Pretrained models can be loaded and can be used to obtain predictions on new data, again either in dataframe or CSV format.
+Pretrained models can be loaded and can be used to obtain predictions on s new dataset (either in memory or loaded from file).

 A detailed documentation of all the functions available in `LudwigModel` is provided in the [API documentation](api.md).